School Info

 Evidence-based Intervention/Strategy 1 Implement small group math instruction daily as well as center rotations.

-Person(s) Responsible Dr. Brown
+Person(s) Responsible Deborah Brown

-Deadline 5/30/2025
+Deadline 5/29/2026

 Person(s) Responsible Teachers

-Deadline 5/30/2025
+Deadline 5/29/2026

 Mid-Year Reflection

-Is desired progress being made to accomplish the intended outcome for this Goal by the end of the school year?
+Progress: Is desired progress being made to accomplish the intended outcome for the Area of Focus by the end of the school year?
 No

-Provide evidence of the implementation challenges and barriers the school encountered during the Fall semester.
-Describe the changes made to address these challenges and barriers.
+Evidence: Provide evidence of the implementation challenges the school encountered during the Fall semester.
+Describe the changes made to address these challenges.

-Describe the new action steps needed to accomplish the intended outcome for the Goal.
+New Actions: Describe any new actions that are needed to accomplish the intended outcome for the Area of Focus.

 Area of Focus: English Language Arts